 Oxwich Bay beach

-One of the best things to do in Oxwich Bay is head for the beach.
+One of the best things to do in Oxwich Bay is a day at the beach.
 With its 2.5 miles of golden sand, it’s not surprising that Oxwich Bay has been twice awarded UK Beach of the Year.

 Oxwich Bay has a car park directly next to the beach, which makes it a popular choice.
 However, it is worth walking along for a bit, as the stretch in front of the beach can get very busy on a warm day.